tpapp/Miter.jl/docs/src/index.md

       title = "line and scatter")
 ```

-Horizontal lines and phantom objects (rendered, but ignored for boundary calculations).
+Horizontal and vertical lines, and phantom objects (rendered, but ignored for boundary calculations).

 ```@example all
 Plot(Scatter((x, sin(x) + (rand() - 0.5) / 10) for x in range(-π, π; length = 100)),
-     Phantom(Hline(12.0)),      # does not show, it is outside the boundaries Hline(0.0))
+     Phantom(Hline(12.0)),      # does not show, it is outside the boundaries Hline(0.0), Vline(0.0))
 ```

 Bar plots with bars directly specified.